Acer platanoides aka Norway Maple

 Norway Maple, Aieresse, Plane

-How to care for Norway Maple
+How difficult is it to take care of Norway Maple

 Caring for Norway Maple is a breeze, as it is highly adaptable and forgiving to minor neglect.